 This was the first documented assessment of post-mortem damage to a human body by a large number of cats.
 Because the man lived with so many cats, there was, to put it mildly, much more snacking on his body.

 The cats had completely consumed the man’s heart and lungs (and upon discovery, one cat was resting in the man’s open chest cavity).
 The cats had also consumed a significant portion of the man’s face, scalp, arms and hands (yet the legs were left intact).
 Eyeballs – gone.
 Liver – gone.
 Esophagus and trachea – nowhere to be seen.
 (There are some amazing photos in the article, but do not check them out if you are eating).

 The main takeaway is that a larger number of cats led to significantly more damage and eating.
 Whereas larger animals such as dogs can alone do extensive damage to a body, this level of damage has not previously been seen in cats, demonstrating…strength in numbers.

 Sometimes the most interesting part of research is the person behind the research.
-Professor Roger Byard, a professor at the University of Adelaide in Australia, has also published his work on fatal maulings by tigers, adult deaths involving ladders, fatal rooster attacks, death by selfies, and homicidal impalement with a chair leg…and that’s just in the last three years!?
+Professor Roger Byard, a professor at the University of Adelaide, has also published his work on fatal maulings by tigers, adult deaths involving ladders, fatal rooster attacks, death by selfies, and homicidal impalement with a chair leg…and that’s just in the last three years!?
 Where did I go wrong with my research career?
 Someone interview this guy!!!
 Maybe I should???